A Rational Critique of Ayn Rand’s Objectivism

 The bottom line is that there are simply no valid rational arguments to value life, unless you choose to accept life as a value.
 To be completely rational, you have to understand that there’s no prior basis for valuing what you do, besides that you chose it.
 This is part of a more general, overarching philosophical concept called the Abyss.
 Once you discover and understand the philosophical abyss, real philosophy will begin, and you’ll realize that there is no foundation for value.
 So just as there are no rational reasons to value life, there’s also no rational reasons why someone should not value life.
 Regardless of which option a person chooses (if any), valuing life or non-existence will each imply an overarching framework of values that are necessary to sustain life or necessary to achieve/cope non-existence.

-If you choose to value rationality and logical consistency, it’s not a “bad” thing to acknowledge that there are no “objective” reasons to value life unless you choose to.
-As it was written before, if you subjectively choose to affirm life as one of your core values, then you can use your values of life (and reproduction) to justify themselves as values.
+If you choose to value rationality and logical consistency, it’s not a “bad” thing to acknowledge that there are no “objective” reasons to value life unless you choose to view it as being “bad”.
+Again, if you subjectively choose to affirm life as one of your core values, then you can use your values of life (and reproduction) to justify themselves as values.
 Likewise, you can also use rationality to justify itself as well.
 I have personally chosen life, reproduction, rationality, and civilization as four of my core values, because I wanted to.
-But unlike Objectivists, I am honest in knowing that they aren’t “objective values”, and I’ve correctly explained why there’s no such thing as “intrinsic value”, which is an oxymoron.
+But unlike Objectivists, I am honest in knowing that they aren’t “objective values”.
 Objectivists simply can’t let go of their assumption in objectivity, so they aren’t able to comprehend subjectivity.

 7. Addressing the Virtues of Objectivism